canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2016_Glasser_Nature_HumanConnectomeParcellation/README.md

 The purpose of these probability maps is to adjudicate between competing atlases when making composites or to provide an objective basis for boundary delineation, not for direct physiological inference at the individual subject level.
-The probabilities are therefore most accurate when applied to group level summary statistics.
+The probabilities are therefore most accurate when applied to group level summary statistics, for instance if you're working in volumetric space but trying to verify group level activity in a brain region from a study previously analyzed and reported in surface space.

 To my knowledge Glasser et al. have not published their subject specific region classifiers (as of 10/24/23), nor a multimodal alignment template, so subject specific parcel identification is not yet possible outside the